Spreader Frequently Asked Questions

 Q : Are there any restrictions to what the spreader can be used for?

-A : The spreader has been primarily designed to efficiently spread manure and bedding materials including shavings, sawdust, straw, paper, and other bedding materials including hemcore.
+A : The spreader has been primarily designed to efficiently spread manure and bedding materials including shavings, sawdust and other bedding materials including hemcore.
+The spreader is not designed for spreading straw.

 Our Spreader Range »